Family cycling: Where to start riding

 Castleford to Wakefield Greenway

-Our Castleford to Wakefield Greenway provides people travelling by bike with an important link for leisure, as well employment opportunities in Castleford, Normanton and Wakefield.
+Our Castleford to Wakefield Greenway provides people travelling by bike with an important link for leisure, as well as employment opportunities in Castleford, Normanton and Wakefield.

 From segregated routes to traffic-free canal towpaths and greenways - we’ve got it covered.
 Enter your start address to find routes near you or if you have somewhere specific in mind, plot the route you want to take by entering a start and end point.